MICAH AT A GLANCE

-FIND YOURSELF WITH THE MICAH COMMUNITY...
-Temple Micah moved into a larger building at the start of 2014 and is exploring potentialities of this new partnership with Park Hill United Methodist Church at 5209 Montview Blvd., Denver, CO 80207.
+COUNT YOURSELF IN WITH TEMPLE MICAH...
+Temple Micah moved into a larger building at the start of 2014, sharing space and developing a community partnership with Park Hill United Methodist Church at 5209 Montview Blvd., Denver, CO 80207.
 One way to support the Micah Move-Over is to contribute toward moving costs or items for the temple's

 FOLLOW US ON FACEBOOK